mentalisttraceur/python-macaddress/README.rst

     >>> macaddress.parse('0102030405060708', macaddress.EUI64, macaddress.EUI48)
     EUI64('01-02-03-04-05-06-07-08')

-Note that the message of the ``ValueError`` tries to be helpful to humans by mentioning what classes you tried to parse it as:
+Note that the message of the ``ValueError`` tries to be helpful by listing the names of all classes tried:

 .. code:: python

-    >>> macaddress.parse('x', macaddress.MAC, macaddress.OUI, macaddress.EUI64)
-    Traceback (most recent call last):
-      File "<stdin>", line 1, in <module>
-      File "/home/user/code/m/macaddress.py", line 335, in parse
-        address, cls = _parse(string, *classes)
-      File "/home/user/code/m/macaddress.py", line 363, in _parse
-        raise _value_error(input, 'cannot be parsed as', *classes)
+    >>> try:
+    ...     macaddress.parse('01:23', macaddress.MAC, macaddress.OUI)
+    ... except ValueError as error:
+    ...     print(error)
+    ...
-    ValueError: 'x' cannot be parsed as MAC, OUI, or EUI64
+    '01:23' cannot be parsed as MAC or OUI

 Parse from Bytes